tsaqib/www/_posts/2016-05-22-jekyll-github-combo.md

 ### Jekyll + Github awesomeness
 My own static site generator written in Python, too provides the ability to write blog posts in markdown, but [Jekyll](https://jekyllrb.com) was done way better.
 Developers and the community behind it spent fair amount of time and put enough effort to make it the leading static site generator, and I have had fun so far.
 However, I would miss spell checking as I am using [Microsoft Visual Studio Code](https://code.visualstudio.com/) to compose this blog post in markdown.

 Now about, Github.
 Apart from all the goodness of source control and community engagment brought into your project via such a truly amazing platform, they offer [Github Pages](https://pages.github.com/), their own way to publish your static website to a Github URL, which they also allow you to [map your own domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to it for free.
-They have out of the box support for scss files, meaning that you do not have to push the resulting css file.

 All for free.